9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 Aging.

-Most OEM teams track PPM.
+Most OEM teams track defects.

 How did rotary die cutting make mass customization possible?